 By 1887, the railroad no longer entered Doniphan, instead, it bypassed it to the west, and only stopped at Doniphan Station, which was a few miles northwest of town.
 This bypass undoubtedly harmed the towns’ businesses.
 By this time, nearby Atchison, Kansas and St. Joseph, Missouri were flourishing as railroad hubs, drawing many people and businesses away from Doniphan.

-In June 1891, the Missouri River flooded and a new southern channel was created, resulting in thousands of yards of railroad track washing away and leaving Doniphan landlocked.
-Where the steamboats once docked was now an inland village beside a large pool of water, which was called Doniphan Lake.
-The railroad rebuilt two miles to the west and Doniphan went into a steep decline.
+In June 1891, the Missouri River flooded, and a new southern channel was created, resulting in thousands of yards of railroad track washing away and leaving Doniphan landlocked.
+Where the steamboats once docked became an inland village beside a large pool of water, which was called Doniphan Lake.
+The railroad rebuilt two miles to the west, and Doniphan went into a steep decline.

 By 1905, Doniphan had only a few businesses left, including a blacksmith, two general merchandise stores, and a grocery store.
-By 1910, the population was only 134 and the next year, the town was described by the Kansas City Star as “desolate and almost deserted.”
+By 1910, the population was only 134 and the following year, the Kansas City Star described the town as “desolate and almost deserted.”
 The Brenner family winemaking enterprises finally ended in 1912.

 To reach Doniphan from Atchison, take River Front Road north from Riverfront Park, and follow it to Mineral Point Road for about seven miles.
 The historic district is located at the intersection of Mineral Point and 95th Roads.

 Blackmar, Frank W.; Kansas Cyclopedia, Standard Publishing, 1912

 Cutler, William G.; History of the State of Kansas, A. T. Andreas, 1883